 We have written the following questions and answers after conversations with local community groups.

-If you have any additional questions or would like more information please contact Jessica Blomkvist our Community Outreach Officer by email: Jessica@ief.org.uk
+If you have any additional questions or would like more information please contact Jessica Blomkvist, the IEF Community Outreach Officer, by email: Jessica@ief.org.uk

 There are currently 65 integrated schools across Northern Ireland; 45 primary schools and 20 post-primary schools.

 The consultation process can be started by any group involved in the school.
-You can help to start the process by going to the website www.integratemyschool.com to register your support for your child’s school to become integrated.
-To move on to the ballot phase, at least 20% of parents must request the ballot or the Board of Governors must pass a resolution to hold a ballot.
+You can help to start the process by going to the website integratemyschool.com to register your support for your child’s school to become integrated.
+To move on to the ballot phase, parents / guardians of at least 20% of pupils in the school must request the ballot or the Board of Governors must pass a resolution to hold a ballot.
 The Board of Governors will then write to the managing authority, for example the Council for Catholic Maintained Schools and/or the Education Authority, to notify them of this decision.
 The ballot must be held between 1-3 months of this happening.

 As of January 2019, 25 schools have already transformed into integrated schools thanks to the support of their parents.
 Principals, staff and parents of these schools are happy to share their experience with other interested schools - you can contact the Integrated Education Fund (IEF) to arrange this.